Available with Advanced license.

 You can change GCPs to check points using the GCP Manager pane, then perform a block adjustment and view the adjustment report.
 To refine your results, try adding or removing GCPs, changing different GCPs to check points, or modifying the Adjustment Options.

 Generate ortho mapping products

-Once you have adjusted your imagery, you can generate a number of ortho mapping products using the tools in the Product group.
-You can create a DEM, Orthomosaic dataset, or a Custom product.
-Each tool launches a wizard that walks you through the process of creating terrain corrected image products that can be used in digital maps or shared as image services for dynamic processing.
+Once you have adjusted your imagery, you can generate ortho mapping products using the tools in the Product group.
+You can create a DEM, Orthomosaic, or Custom products.
+Each tool launches a wizard that guides you through the process of creating specified ortho mapping products.

 See Create an ortho mapping workspace for more information.

 DEM products can be generated based on stereo coverage.
 Use the DEMs wizard to create either a DTM or DSM:

 - DTM—digital elevation of the earth, not including the elevation of any objects on it.
 This is also referred to as bare earth elevation.
 The bare earth DTM dataset is used to produce the orthoimage and orthoimage mosaics.